Publication: May 2025

 Companies

-Robinhood, Betterment, Wealthfront, Acorns, eToro, Stash, SoFi Invest, Schwab Intelligent Portfolios (Charles Schwab), Fidelity Go (Fidelity Investments), Interactive Brokers
+Robinhood, Betterment, Wealthfront, Acorns, eToro, Stash, SoFi Invest, Schwab Intelligent Portfolios (Charles Schwab), Fidelity Go (Fidelity Investments), Interactive Broker

 Fintech Digital Investment Industry: Regional Coverage